 Postpartum depression can begin right after the baby is born, but it often develops more slowly over the following months.
 Doctors may not recognize the symptoms of postpartum depression because many of them — such as changes to sleeping patterns, appetite, and libido — are so similar to the natural changes that occur after delivery.

-If your mood doesn’t improve after a good night of sleep, or if it gradually worsens even as your baby starts sleeping better, you may have postpartum depression.
+If your mood does not improve after a good night of sleep, or if it gradually worsens even as your baby starts sleeping better, share your concerns with your doctor so they can evaluate you for postpartum depression.

-The American College of Obstetricians and Gynecologists Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-View Source asks doctors to implement regular screening for postpartum depression in all women after giving birth.
+The American College of Obstetricians and Gynecologists asks doctors to implement regular screening for postpartum depression following birth.
 Being tired is a normal part of having a new baby, but you should still tell your doctor how you are feeling.
-They can ask you some questions to rule out postpartum depression.

 How to Sleep Better if You Have Postpartum Depression

-Among the many risk factors for postpartum depression, sleep deprivation is one of the most straightforward to treat.
-Though life with a young infant requires some major adjustments, you can set yourself up for better sleep by following healthy sleep hygiene practices wherever possible.
+Though life with a newborn requires some major adjustments, you can set yourself up for better sleep by following healthy sleep hygiene practices wherever possible.
 These include habits like getting sunlight early in the day, eating well, and getting regular exercise.
 You may find it helpful to go for a walk with your baby every morning.

 When to See a Doctor

-You should communicate to your doctor any negative feelings or problems sleeping, even if you believe they are just a normal part of being a new mother.
-This is especially true if the baby blues last longer than two weeks or if you have thoughts of suicide or about harming your baby.
-Your doctor can help you establish a treatment plan, which usually involves a combination of therapy and antidepressant medications.
+You should communicate to your doctor any negative feelings or problems sleeping, even if you believe they are just a normal part of being a new parent.
+This is especially true if feelings of worry, sadness, or anxiety last longer than two weeks or if you have thoughts of suicide.
+Your doctor can help you establish a treatment plan, which may involve a combination of therapy and medication.

-As some women may be reluctant to share their feelings, it’s a good idea for partners, family, and friends to keep a close eye on new mothers.
+As some new parents may be reluctant to share their feelings with a healthcare professional, it is a good idea for family and friends to check in regularly.
 Treating postpartum depression as early as possible is important in order to prevent it from becoming a long-term health problem.
+New parents can also contact the National Maternal Mental Health Hotline or the Postpartum Support International Hotline for additional resources and support.

 Learn more about our Editorial Team